Better in or out? England's former fishing hub faces EU dilemma

 In a modern industrial back street is Flatfish, a family-owned business with an annual turnover of over 12 million pounds and a state-of-the-art factory that employs a core staff of 60, rising to 120 in the high season for flat fish species.

-After a thorough sterilisation process, workers provide handprints to gain access to the highly secure factory.
+After a thorough sterilization process, workers provide handprints to gain access to the highly secure factory.
 Inside are machines that can process over 17,000 fillets per hour.

 Flatfish gets most of its supplies from British fishermen, in Grimsby and around the country, agreeing prices and requirements such as mesh sizes to get exactly what it wants.